-Mahrad's passions are deeply rooted in supporting health equity initiatives and connecting underserved patient communities to resources and support.
-His breadth of experience enables him to provide a unique perspective in partnering with patients, physicians and policymakers to streamline the healthcare continuum using digital solutions.
-Prior to cofounding WeHealth, Mahrad worked as a management consultant for Eversana, where he partnered with life sciences companies to deliver strategic business solutions and enable broad access to innovative treatments.
+Mahrad's passions are deeply rooted in supporting health equity initiatives to connect underserved patient communities with resources and support.
+His breadth of experience enables him to provide a unique perspective in partnering with patients, researchers and physicians to streamline the healthcare continuum using digital solutions.
+Prior to co-founding WeHealth, Mahrad worked as a management consultant for Eversana, where he partnered with life sciences companies to deliver strategic business solutions and enable broad access to innovative treatments.
 While there, he noticed pharma's clear inability to mobilize digital solutions for discovering and developing treatments, which further hindered product launches and patient access to timely treatment.
 Through WeHealth, Mahrad strives to empower patients with access to resources, treatment and support by building patient-driven communities for healing together.
 Mahrad earned his BS in Biology from Loyola Marymount University in Los Angeles, Ca and his MBS in biotech management from Keck Graduate Institute in Claremont, Ca.

 We launch campaigns that connect veterans with support and treatment opportunities